bsmg/beat-saber-community-wiki/beginners-guide.md

 * Download `BeatSaberModManager.exe`
 * Run it!
 Select what mods you want to install from the list!

 > It's not recommended to install mods without knowing what they do, this can lead to undesired behaviors and performance issues.
+Click the `View Selected Mod Info` button in the ModSaber Installer, or the `More Info` button in the Mod Manager to learn more about a mod.
 {.is-danger}

 Mods are installed into the folder `Plugins` within your Beat Saber install directory.